Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Discussion

 \paragraph{Limitations \& Broader Impacts} The 96$\times$96 grid size limit in Craftax prevents us from evaluating how our results generalize to even larger arenas.
 A second limitation is that we could not log the precise locations of all trees, rocks, and lakes, which limited our ability to study landmark-based navigation in detail.
-A third limitation is that incorporating a wider range of RL architectures with full behavioral-neural logging is currently non-trivial in this environment, which is why we focused on PPO-based models with shared components.
-We hope future work will explore these directions.
+A third limitation is that incorporating a wider range of RL architectures with full behavioral-neural logging is currently non-trivial in this environment, which is why we focused on PPO- and PQN-based models with shared components.
 We believe this work is likely to have a positive societal impact by fostering closer collaboration between neuroscientists, cognitive scientists, ethologists, and RL researchers in the analysis of deep RL agents—advancing all fields through shared insight into the structure and function of learned behavior.